MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 ### -WhatIf

 Shows what would happen if an `Install-Module` command was run.
-The cmdlet is not run.
+The cmdlet isn't run.

 ```yaml
 Type: System.Management.Automation.SwitchParameter